-While avocados need to be germinated indoors, they can be transplanted into your garden once they're properly established.
-Avocado trees can only grow outdoors in warm U.S. Department of Agriculture plant hardiness zones 10 to 12, though you can move your potted plant outdoors during warmer weather if you live outside these zones.
+While avocado seeds can be germinated indoors, they must be transplanted into your garden once they're properly established.
+Avocado trees can only grow outdoors year-round in warm U.S. Department of Agriculture plant hardiness zones 10 through 12, though you can move your potted plant indoors during colder weather if you live outside these zones.
 Outdoor avocado trees can grow much larger and therefore produce bigger and (generally) better-quality fruits.

 Germination of Avocado Seeds

 The beginning of an avocado tree is the seed found in the middle of the fruit.
 You can start your own avocado tree at home using a seed.
 Evenly space three toothpicks around the widest part of the seed and then use the picks to suspend the seed in a glass or jar of water.
 Make sure the more rounded end of the seed is in the water and leave the water glass in a warm, well-lit area.